mspielberg/factorio-miniloader/README.md

 * Articulating &mdash; for the original Loader Snapping.
 * Optera &mdash; for Loader Redux's revised and improved loader snapping code, adopted here for Miniloaders with permission.

+## Version History

+* 1.0.0 (2017-12-01) &mdash; Initial release.
+* 1.1.0 (2017-12-03) &mdash; Add graphics and loader snapping.
+* 1.1.1 (2017-12-05) &mdash; Fix some snapping issues (laying belts to the side of a miniloader, trying to snap to a player, sometimes snapping to the wrong direction when next to a large entities like assemblers).